APPLY

 ELIGIBILITY

-• currently working on an inspiring service project or have done so within the past 12 months
+- Applicant is currently working on his/her inspiring service project or has done so within the past 12 months.

 The Barron Prize does not discriminate against its applicants based on race, color, ethnicity, national origin, creed, religion, gender, sexual orientation, or disability.